dmbarbour/glas/docs/GlasNamespaces.md

 *Note:* I don't have a practical use case in mind.
 At the moment, this pattern serves only as a demonstration of theoretical expressiveness.

 A namespace process can be modeled in terms of a namespace procedure that 'yields' incremental output by forking to commit one branch and continue the other.
 A process may also fork to 'spawn' a subprocess.
 Processes interact by writing or awaiting definitions in turn, with 'eval' implicitly waiting.
 Although the outcome is deterministic, composition is more flexible than call-return, able to model protocols and negotiations.
-We can use [session types](https://en.wikipedia.org/wiki/Session_type) to describe a process.

 Interaction of processes introduces many intermediate definitions.
-It is possible to garbage-collect these definitions, but a long-running process must *add* `Prefix => NULL` link rules to *remove* items from scope.
-Unless these rules simplify, this implies linear overheads, useful only for very coarse-grained interaction.
+It is possible to garbage-collect these definitions, but a long-running process must *add* link rules to *remove* items from scope.
+Unless these rules simplify, this incurs linear overhead, thus is useful only for coarse-grained collection.

-We can arrange for link rules to simplify for *sequential* interactions, such as modeling a channel.
+Link rules most easily simplify for *sequential* interactions, such as channels.
 Consider a variable-width numbering schema such as A000 to A999, B001000 to B999999, C001000000 to C999999999, and so on.
-Assuming simplification, rule A11 replaces rules A110 to A119.
-When processing item A123, six rules remove all prior items from scope: A0, A10, A11, A120, A121, A122.
-The number of rules is the sum of digits plus the number of prior size headers.
-For performance, a binary encoding would result in fewer rules after simplification, and we can allocate and collect 'buffers' for smaller messages.
+Under simplification, rule `"A11" => NULL` replaces rules for A110 to A119.
+When processing item A123, six rules can remove A000 to A122 from scope: A0, A10, A11, A120, A121, A122.
+In general, the number of rules is the sum of digits plus the number of prior size headers (A, B, C, etc.).
+A binary encoding results in fewer rules.

-Channels are second-class.
-The 'link' translation can remove names from scope, but there is no mechanism to bring names into scope.
-Thus, channels cannot be passed between processes that don't already have them in scope.
-However, we can establish subchannels over existing channels, e.g. message 'mA123' informs reader to begin processing subchannel 'cA003.\*' for reading or writing.
-We can spawn a subprocess to lazily 'wire' an input channel to an output channel.
-Wiring adds overhead per hop, but may be acceptable if we control the number of hops.
+Dynamic channels are readily supported.
+Message 'mA123' could inform the reader that the next subchannel, 'cA003.\*', is now in play for reading or writing.
+A few caveats: Simplifying requires tracking extra metadata because cA003 may remain in use long after cA009 is released.
+Depth is a concern: as we establish subchannels over subchannels over channels, names grow linearly like 'cA003.cA042.cA001.mA042'.
+Channels are second-class: the closest thing to passing a channel around is spawning a subprocess to lazily alias inputs to outputs, a 'wiring' pattern.

 ## Quotas